simotae14/TestNumberToEnglish/README.md

 ## Requirements

-For development, you will only need Node.js and Npm installed on your environement.
+For development, you will only need Node.js and Npm installed on your environment.
 And please use the appropriate [Editorconfig](http://editorconfig.org/) plugin for your Editor (not mandatory).

 ### Node